robotpt/abm-setup/docs/known_issues.rst

 ==================================
 * Sync Fitbit during a conversation if they choose to
 * Option to checkin early if they meet their walk goal
+* Make morning checkin available before noon - ask would they like to checkin
 * Make the GUI timeout occur a set period of time after QT finishs speaking

 Suggestions / Bug report